skjolber/external-nfc-api/README.md

  * 'extras' objects for interaction with readers
  * abstract activities for interaction with built-in and external NFC (in parallell)
   * these currently depend on the [NDEF Tools for Android](https://code.google.com/p/ndef-tools-for-android/) project.
+ * Programmatically start and stop the service (see methods startService() and stopService() in NfcExternalDetectorActivity class for an example).

 Note that tag interaction is performed via the native NFC classes and so these are not included.

 Demo client
 ==============